Hubs-Foundation/hubs-cloud/README.md

 - Change the number and type of servers
 - Temporarily take your stack Offline to save costs (and redirect to a URL)
 - Add or change a monthly database budget or adjust storage limits
-- Add an Application Load Balancer
+- Add or remove an Application Load Balancer
 - Disable or enable database auto-pausing
-- Change the database capacity
+- Change the database max ACU capacity
-- Change the SSH keypair
+- Change the SSH keypair used by your servers

 Some things you should *not* update or change after the stack is created: